rudelm/rudelm.github.io/content/post/2019-12-16-configure-mosquitto-mqtt-broker-user-authentication-in-docker-running-on-synology-nas.md

 The mapped files in the volume section need to be present, otherise docker will complain during startup of the container.

-Make also sure that you&#8217;re writing mosquitto with double t.
-I&#8217;ve forgotten this and used only one t, wondering why nothing was working the way I&#8217;ve expected it.
+Make also sure that you're writing mosquitto with double t.
+I've forgotten this and used only one t, wondering why nothing was working the way I've expected it.

-Here&#8217;s the content of my mosquitto.conf:
+Here's the content of my mosquitto.conf:

 ```
 pid_file /var/run/mosquitto.pid